siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/SupervisedLearning/Chapter-2.md

 2. How close a datapoint is from the line of best fit.

-3. It is the best model
+3. How far a datapoint is away from the line of best fit

 4. None of the above
 ```